 I’ll always encourage independent research, so check out TRUSTPILOT to see what others say.
 Also, they are regulated by various governing bodies in the countries they are able to move money to/from.
 LEARN MORE about that.

-How to use Transferwise to send money abroad
+How to use Wise to send money abroad

 Depending which country you are sending money from will determine the payment options available.
 Here in the Netherlands, I use iDeal.
 You may use something else or pay by card.

 - Sign up with an email address.
 It’s free!

 - Type in how much to send (you can either put how much to send or how much the person should get after fees).

 - Let them know what kind of transfer it is (personal/business).